304 North Cardinal St.

 Here are the basics for fertilizing peonies:

-- In late winter or early spring, apply a thin layer of homemade compost over the flower bed area (easiest to do before spring growth begins).
+- In late winter or early spring, apply a thin layer of compost over the flower bed area (easiest to do before spring growth begins).

 Read on to learn all about fertilizing peonies!

 Peony plants are low-maintenance once established and can thrive for many years without a single fertilizer application.
 Many healthy peony plants are not fed with fertilizer at all.
-Others get a top-dressing of compost every year or two, but never receive a packaged fertilizer product.
-Still, many gardeners like to spoil their plants with consistent soil moisture and nutrients.
+Others get a top-dressing of compost every year or two but never receive a packaged fertilizer product.
+Still, many gardeners like to spoil their plants with consistent soil moisture and supplemental nutrients.